hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 !!!
 Dont

-Don't end align content that is variable in length.
+Don’t end align content that is variable in length.
 This can make the content more difficult to read by forcing an unnatural [reading pattern](patterns/button-organization?tab=research#layout-and-reading-patterns).

 ![End alignment with content that is variable in length](/assets/components/table/end-alignment-variable-length.png)